 But it’s the age-old question, “how do I fit my whole script into one page?”.

-This article, will cover what a synopsis is, how you can write a screenplay selling synopsis, and a couple of examples to get the thought process flowing.
+This article will cover what a film synopsis is, how you can write a synopsis that sells, and a couple of examples to get the thought process flowing.

 How long should a movie synopsis be?